Thaksin Shinawatra: Heritage and early life

-Thaksin's great-grandfather, Seng Saekhu, was an immigrant from Meizhou, Guangdong, China, who arrived in Siam in the 1860s and settled in Chiang Mai in 1908.
+Thaksin's great-great-grandfather, Seng Saekhu (Khu Chun Seng 丘春盛), was an ethnic Chinese Hakka immigrant from Fengshun, Guangdong, China, who arrived in Siam in the 1860s and settled in Chiang Mai in 1908.
 His eldest son, Chiang Saekhu, was born in Chanthaburi in 1890 and married a local named Saeng Samana.
-Chiang's eldest son, Sak, adopted the Thai surname Shinawatra in 1938 because of the country's anti-Chinese movement, and the rest of the family also adopted it.
+Chiang's eldest son, Sak, adopted the Thai surname Shinawatra in 1938 because of the country's pro-Central Thai movement, and the rest of the family also adopted it.

 Seng Saekhu had made his fortune through tax farming.
 Chiang Saekhu/Shinawatra later founded Shinawatra Silks and then moved into finance, construction, and property development.
 Thaksin's father, Loet, was born in Chiang Mai in 1919 and married Yindi Ramingwong.
-Yindi's father, Charoen Ramingwong (born: Wang Chuan Cheng), was a Hakka immigrant who married Princess Chanthip na Chiangmai, a minor member of the Lanna (Chiang Mai) royalty.
+Yindi's father, Charoen Ramingwong (born: Wang Chuan Cheng), was a Chinese Hakka immigrant who married Princess Chanthip na Chiangmai, a minor member of the Lanna (Chiang Mai) royalty.

 In 1968, Loet Shinawatra entered politics and became an MP for Chiang Mai.
 Loet Shinawatra quit politics in 1976.
 He opened a coffee shop, grew oranges and flowers in Chiang Mai's San Kamphaeng District, and opened two cinemas, a gas station, and a car and motorcycle dealership.
 By the time Thaksin was born, the Shinawatra family was one of the richest and most influential families in Chiang Mai.

-Thaksin was born in San Kamphaeng, Chiang Mai Province.
-He is a Theravada Buddhist.
-He lived in the village of San Kamphaeng until he was 15, then moved to Chiang Mai to study at Montfort College.
-At 16, he helped run one of his father's cinemas.
+Thaksin Shinawatra was born in San Kamphaeng, Chiang Mai Province, and was raised in a Theravada Buddhist household.
+He lived in San Kamphaeng until the age of 15 before moving to Chiang Mai to attend Montfort College.
+At 16, he assisted in managing one of his father’s cinemas, gaining early experience in business operations.

 Thaksin married Potjaman Damapong in July 1976.
 They have one son, Panthongtae and two daughters, Pinthongtha and Paethongtarn.
 They divorced in 2008.
 Thaksin's youngest sister, Yingluck Shinawatra (ยิ่งลักษณ์ ชินวัตร; RTGS: yinglak chinnawat), is said to have entered politics in 2011 at her brother's request as leader of the pro-Thaksin Pheu Thai Party.
 She was later elected prime minister on 3 July 2011.
 Thaksin received a doctorate in criminology at Sam Houston State University.
 Thaksin lectured at the Faculty of Social Sciences and Humanities of Mahidol University in 1979.